 Elevation Gain: 998-ft.

 After walking about a mile the grade eases as the path continues heading toward the Bachsee.
-Reach a trail junction at 5.1 miles where a trail branches right toward the Hagelsee and Wildgarst.
+Reach a trail junction at 5.1 miles where a path branches right toward the Hagelsee and Wildgarst.
 Stay on the main track to the Bachsee.
 A short distance beyond pass a second junction with a trail heading left (south) toward Waldspitz, Bort and Grindelwald.

-If the weather is taking at turn for the worse, I advise turning around at the Bachsee and return to First where you can catch the gondola down to Grindelwald.
+If the weather is taking at turn for the worse, I advise turning around at the Bachsee and returning to First where you can catch the gondola down to Grindelwald.
 The total distance for the Grosse Scheidegg to Bachsee to First hike is 7.3 miles.

 Distance from Trailhead: 8.9 miles (one way)